RixTechnologies/xelastic/docs/how-to-guides.md

 Exceptions are:

 * resource not found (exception not raised, None returned)
+* No connection to the Elasticsearch server or cluster - ConnectionError exception raised
 * VersionConflictEngineException - the exception raised when version conflict occurs while trying to update index ([see How to handle update conflicts](#how-to-handle-update-conflicts))

 ## How to handle update conflicts